capital-american/Capital-American-Shaman/src/pages/products/enjoy-live-rosin-gummies-40ct-15mg.md

 Our 600 mg Delta-9 THC Live Rosin Gummies come in a two different effects/flavors:

 **Euphoria Blue Raspberry:** a sativa blend for a boost of energy and happiness

+**Bliss Strawberry:** A hybrid blend that tends to provide calm, upbeat happiness.
+Often dubbed the best of both worlds.

 **Chill Pineapple:** an indica blend for a relaxing and calming experience